Jacques J. Bouchard

-Jacques J. Bouchard (2 September 1907 – 26 January 1982, Amos, Quebec) was called to the Order of Canada on 17 December 1973 and inducted as a member in Ottawa on 15 October 1975.
-The records of the Order contain the following mention: (translation) "Businessman from Amos.
-In recognition of his contribution to the industrial and social development of Northwestern Quebec."
+Jacques J. Bouchard (2 September 1907 – 26 January 1982 in Amos, Quebec) was called to the Order of Canada on 17 December 1973 and inducted as a member in Ottawa on 15 October 1975.
+The records of the Order contain the following mention: (translation) "Businessman from Amos in recognition of his contribution to the industrial and social development of Northwestern Quebec."

 Biography

 Born in Sainte-Geneviève-de-Batiscan, a few miles east of Trois-Rivières, in the province of Quebec, Canada, Jacques J. Bouchard was the first son born to Arthur Bouchard, tailor and Florina Baribeau sister of Jean-Louis Baribeau, last president of Quebec Legislative Council.

 He is typical of the spirit and determination of his generation of young French-Canadians.
 After his commercial course at Frères du Sacré-Coeur in Victoriaville, he leaves at 16 for the new frontier of his time, the Abitibi region in Northwestern Quebec.
 His first job is as a clerk in an insurance broker office, of which he becomes sole owner less than 10 years later.

 His unusual (for the times) knowledge of English allows him to participate in the highly lucrative mining insurance business during the mining booms of the 1930s,(Malartic, Cadillac and Noranda).
 He is also secretary-treasurer of the Amos Board of Trade, member of the Canadian: institute of Mining and Metallurgy and the Prospectors and Developers Association.
 In the early 1950s, he started with Frank Blair Jr Abitibi Telephone Inc. which territory covered the newly discovered Matagami mining district.

-In 1942, victim of aneurysm in the brain, he becomes totally blind and is successfully operated on by the renowned neurosurgeon Wilder Penfield who injected a then revolutionary radioactive isotope to locate the failing artery.
+In 1942, he was a victim of aneurysm in the brain which made him totally blind.
+He was successfully operated on by the renowned neurosurgeon Wilder Penfield who injected a then revolutionary radioactive isotope to locate the failing artery.

 A shrewd political organizer, he participates from the beginning to the odyssey of Maurice Duplessis and the Union Nationale party for which he remains an Abitibi mainstay until his death.
 Enlightened nationalist, he joins the Progressive Conservative Party at the federal level.
 There he meets and befriends John Bracken, George A. Drew and especially John Diefenbaker.
 He is chosen to be an honorary pallbearer at Mr. Diefenbaker's state funeral in Ottawa in August 1979.
 President of the Quebec wing of the Progressive Conservative Party in 1964 he also becomes vice president of the national party later that year.
 He is a delegate to all party conventions from 1938 to 1967, where he seconded Mr. Diefenbaker's last nomination.